-Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
+"Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God's will is--his good, pleasing and perfect will."

 Good news!
 God's Word tells us we can change.
 The key to lasting change is to change your thoughts.
 Thankfully our conscious minds have the ability to make choices.

 2 Corinthians 10:5 tells us:

 "Wow.
 I have a lot of thoughts!
 Do you mean that I am supposed to be conscious of every. single. thought?"

 That was my question for the Lord.
 And He whispered, "pay attention to your thoughts."
-It seemed overwhelming at first, but I realized that I could easily identify my emotions.
-So when I felt guilt, fear, condemnation, or frustration I immediately explored what thoughts were causing that unwanted emotion.
+It seemed overwhelming at first, but I realized that I could easily identify my emotions, so I started there.
+When I felt guilt, fear, condemnation, or frustration I immediately explored what thoughts were causing that unwanted emotion.
 I began to shift my thoughts to Jesus and what He did for me.
 Instead of just letting my mind roam freely and randomly over absolutely anything, I became selective and started using what I called my "Bridge of Choice."
 By using the bridge of choice and intentionally choosing my different thought, I realized that my feelings were impacted, followed by my actions.
 And that began to give me new results.

 Here is my illustration of the way I learned to be transformed by the renewing of my mind.
 I started sharing it with leaders I was coaching, and they began to experience transformation, as well.